This is a documentation for Board Game Arena: play board games online !

 }

 There is two ways to check/apply this.
-In java Script
+In javascript

-if (this.prefs[100].value == 2) ...
+if (this.getGameUserPreference(100) == 2) ...

 This checks if preferences 100 has selected value 2.